-DVI/DVI>HDMI fix.
-As auto adjust does not work on a "digital" connection, this is the only fix if you do not want to use VGA, short of a hardware calibrator.
+DVI or DVI>HDMI fix.
+As auto-adjust does not work on a "digital" connection, this is the only fix if you do not want to use VGA or a hardware calibrator.

-If you are using a digital connection like DVI, the only way to correct the color is through calibration (software of hardware).
-There are paid and free utilities that can be used and both will work equally well for quick and dirty color correction if you want to make the color accuracy better, without concern for color critical work.
+If you are using a digital connection like DVI, the only way to correct the color is through calibration (software or hardware).
+There are paid and free utilities that can be used and both will work equally well for quick and dirty color correction if you want to improve the color accuracy, without concern for color-critical work.

 On a Mac, this can be done with the Apple Calibration utility.
-There are better options, but for most users correcting a bad profile this is likely to be sufficient.
+There are better options, but for most users correcting a bad profile, this is likely sufficient.